Is Complexity Your Biggest Cybersecurity Risk?

 No single tool failed.
 The failure was systemic.
 Complexity created blind spots that no individual product could see.

-Why Manual Processes Can't Keep Up
+Why Manual Processes Cannot Keep Up

 Many mortgage IT teams try to bridge complexity gaps with manual effort.
 Weekly spreadsheet audits.
 Monthly MFA checks.
 Quarterly device inventory reviews.

-The FFIEC retired its Cybersecurity Assessment Tool (CAT) in August 2025, acknowledging that manual self-assessment frameworks can't keep pace with the threat landscape.
-The replacement guidance points toward continuous automated monitoring, exactly the approach that complexity undermines.
+The FFIEC retired its Cybersecurity Assessment Tool (CAT) in August 2025, acknowledging that manual self-assessment frameworks cannot keep pace with the threat landscape.
+The replacement guidance points toward continuous automated monitoring, which is exactly the approach that vendor complexity undermines.
+The Federal Reserve's July 2025 cybersecurity report to Congress specifically emphasized zero-trust adoption and continuous monitoring as priorities for financial institutions.
+Manual spreadsheet checks are the opposite of continuous monitoring.

 What You Can Do This Week